-The mission of Raising A Reader San Francisco and Alameda Counties is to close the achievement gap before it appears by engaging limited-income families in daily book-sharing with their young children, thereby fostering healthy brain development, family-child bonding, and the early literacy skills essential for school success.
+The mission of Raising A Reader, San Francisco, Alameda & Contra Costa Counties is to close the achievement gap before it appears by engaging limited-income families in daily book-sharing with their young children, thereby fostering healthy brain development, family-child bonding, and the early literacy skills essential for school success.

 By the time many children arrive at school, they have already been left behind.
 Children in low-income families typically enter kindergarten 12 to 14 months behind the national average in pre-reading and language skills, and are likely to remain so as they move through school.
 Early gaps in school readiness in kindergarten are mirrored in third grade test results.
 Third grade is a critical turning point in education, and children who are behind in reading skills in third grade most often remain behind throughout their school career.